 Skip to main contentSkip to navigation

 The Intel 660p was the first consumer QLC NVMe SSD, using a Silicon Motion SM2263 controller with Intel-custom firmware.
 Intel's custom firmware modifications are explicitly excluded from PC-3000's standard Silicon Motion utility support.
 QLC NAND stores 16 voltage states per cell with incredibly tight margins, causing cells to degrade much faster than TLC and overwhelming LDPC error correction.
-PC-3000 SSD access for this controller is limited.
+ACELab's PC-3000 SSD supported-controller list does not currently cover this controller.
+For context on the SSDs we do recover, see our SSD data recovery page.

 Author01/10